 Of all the analogue gauges on our list, this is the best one in terms of build quality.

-Some of the typical drawbacks of mechanical gauges are mitigated by rugged padding and an internal dampening system.
+Some typical drawbacks of mechanical gauges are mitigated by rugged padding and an internal dampening system.

-Knocks, drops and nearby vibration are less likely to affect this than some of the other analogue gauges.
+Knocks, drops and nearby vibrations are less likely to affect this than other analogue gauges.

 Excellent (if expensive gauge).